Affiliate Disclosure: All links earn commissionReading Time: 36 minutes

 - Any Bluetooth SMART chest strap should pair.
 IIRC from the V800, Polar treats RR data specially and only accepts it from a Polar HRM ie the H7 or H10.
 RR/HRV data is definitely used by the Vantage in the Orthostatic tests.
 I would be surprised if RR beats are not recorded during workouts and sync’d through FLOW – although when subsequently exporting form FLOW there is no guarantee that HRV data will be sent (not tested).

-- Whilst the Vantage models have firmware updated via FLOWSYNC or the FLOW app, Polar BLE sensors like the H10 need firmware updating via the Polar BEAT app.
+- Whilst the Vantage models have their firmware updated via FLOWSYNC or the FLOW app, Polar BLE sensors like the H10 need firmware updating via the Polar BEAT app.
 The BEAT app can also enable options for Polar sensors like, for example, enabling the H10 to simultaneously ACTIVELY PAIR to two receiving devices or enabling the H10 to cache workout data for the FLOW app.

 Official Compatibility with 3rd Party Sensors is here: link to Polar.com